OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 8.1.1.
 The `metadata:metadata` Attribute ###
 A `metadata:function` element MUST have a `metadata:metadata` attribute which specifies the container qualified name of the function import describing the function, preceded by a "#".
 For example, "#MyEntityContainer.MyFunctionName".

 The named function may have multiple overloads (multiple function imports) within the container.
-If the metadata:function cannot be used to invoke all overloads for the function, then it must further be distinguished by appending a comma separated list of parameter type names, enclosed in parenthesis ().
+If the metadata:function cannot be used to invoke all overloads for the function, then it must further be distinguished by appending a comma separated ordered list of parameter type names, enclosed in parenthesis ().
 For example, "#MyEntityContainer.MyFunctionName(Edm.Integer, Edm.String)".

 If the metadata cannot be retrieved by appending $metadata to the service root, then this name must additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the function.